Skip to main content

 2. Commit and push - The changes go into your repository

-3. Automatic from now on - Every push to main updates your deployment
+3. That’s it - Every push to main updates your deployment from here on

 The Build Process

-The CI job mirrors what happened during initial deployment: On every push to main branch:
+The CI job mirrors what happened during initial deployment.
+On every push to main:

 1. Code analysis - Monk analyzes what changed